 The elevation of their property ranges from 900 to 1,100 feet and 10 acres is mostly planted to a number of Rhône varietals including Syrah, Mouvedre, Grenache and Counoise (the first time we have seen this varietal in Napa).

 The name Longtable represents their appreciation of family, friends, food and wine.
 It is named after the long table needed to accommodate their often sizable dinner gatherings.
 And Jeff loves to cook.
 It was at one of these ‘longtable’ dinners that Jeff and Mindy met long time vintners, Charles Thomas and his wife Lili.
 This was an appropriate introduction as Thomas made his earliest wines in the Napa Valley from this vineyard site (previously called the “Kitty Hawk Vineyards” as an ode to the Wright Brothers who owned the property, sharing the same last name as Orville and Wilbur, but no relation).
+One of the brothers, John Wright oversaw the development of Domain Chandon.

 Charles remembers the incredible Zinfandel that used to grow here – going as far to say that “this vineyard produced one of the top mountain Zinfandels in all of California”.